Conflicts of Interest: What are the requirements?

 The process and related documentation to avoid conflicts of interest when administering grant funding must be addressed by grantees.

 Without careful oversight, grantees risk noncompliance and even grant fraud.
-It is important to understand that not knowing the requirements will not get you “off the hook” when it comes to grant management.
+It is important to understand that not knowing the requirements will not get you “off the hook” when it comes to granting management.

 First and foremost grantees should understand the definition of conflict of interest in order to properly identify relationships of risk.